 Winner – The high intensity user service run at the Princess Royal University Hospital which supports people using emergency services on a very regular basis who often don’t need health care, but who have underlying social problems.

 The awards are a fantastic way to celebrate our workforce, from the award finalists to everyone working across Bromley services together to care for our residents.
-We were overwhelmed with the high number of good quality applications for the awards, which shows just how much our services are working collaboratively together.
-It was a very special evening, bringing together so many talented and committed people working across organisational boundaries with a common goal of providing the best care possible.
+We are always overwhelmed with the high number of good quality applications for the awards, which shows just how much our services are working collaboratively together.
+These are very special evenings, bringing together so many talented and committed people working across organisational boundaries with a common goal of providing the best care possible.

 Dr Andrew Parson, Clinical Lead for One Bromley Local Care Partnership